什么是自闭症?

 我的孤独症是我上大学和成功的原因。这就是我擅长数学和科学的原因。这就是我关心的原因。

-People on the autism spectrum have strengths, skills and passions and often achieve great things, for themselves, their community and our world.
+Autistic people can have strengths, skills and passions and often achieve great things, for themselves, their community and our world.

 Many successful people in our community are autistic, some significant discoveries, developments and achievements have been made by autistic people, and without this neurodiversity in our society we certainly would not have achieved some of our greatest leaps in understanding about our culture, societies, communities and our world.